mohsinnazir967/TCM_Security_Operations_-SOC-_101/Course Introduction and Lab Setup/Lab Setup.md

 ## 4. Organize Lab Files

 1. Create a folder structure for your lab:
-   - Example: `Documents/virtual machines/sock 101`
+   - Example: `Documents/virtual machines/soc-101`
-2. Move your downloaded Windows ISO file into the `sock 101` folder.
+1. Move your downloaded Windows ISO file into the `soc-101` folder.

 ---

 ## 5. Create Windows Virtual Machine

 1. Open VirtualBox and click **New**.
-2. Name the VM (e.g., `sock 101 - Windows 10`).
+2. Name the VM (e.g., `SOChi 101-Windows10`).
 3. Set the machine folder to your lab directory.
 4. Attach the Windows ISO as the startup disk.
 5. Select **Skip Unattended Installation**.